aaronparker/aaronparker.github.io/_drafts/concurrent-sessions-profile-container-Concurrent-Sessions-with-FSLogix-Profile-Container.md

 Let's first take a look at what we mean by concurrent sessions.
 In a virtual desktop environment, whether that be Windows 10 virtual desktops or a multi-session environment built on Windows Server, a concurrent session could be:

   1. A user has multiple sessions on the same machine - by default, users are restrict to a single session on a server, but this should only been seen under an RDSH session where session sharing hasn't kicked in when the user launches two published apps, or may have connected to two session desktops from the same VM.
-This behaviour is controlled with the policy &#8216;Restrict Remote Desktop Services users to a single Remote Desktop Services session'.
+This behaviour is controlled with the policy 'Restrict Remote Desktop Services users to a single Remote Desktop Services session'.
   2. A user is logged onto two virtual machines concurrently - this should be the most common scenario, whereby a user may log onto a virtual or session desktop and then launch a published application from a seperate catalog or silo, or launch multiple published apps concurrently from different machines.

 ### User Experience Impacts